JesseEmond/matasano-cryptopals/README.md

   ```

   Once we have the `prev_block` byte that gives valid padding, we can deduce
   `pre_xor` byte `?`.
-Then, we just xor that with our real `prev_block` and
-  we find the plaintext.

   Once we know the last `N` bytes of the `pre_xor`, we can use that information
   to craft the ending of the padding in just the right way to bruteforce the
   `N+1`th byte (starting from the right).

+  With all the `pre_xor` bytes recovered from a block, we can XOR them with
+  out real `prev_block` to find the plaintext.

-  However, must keep the following tricky thing in mind:
+  However, we must keep the following tricky thing in mind:

   The last block (and other plaintext blocks, if we're unlucky) can produce two
   valid `pre_xor` bytes, instead of just one:
   E.g. block `...55555`